March 1 – Emperor Renzong of Yuan] (China), the Mongol leader Ayurbarwada Buyantu Khan, dies after a reign of almost nine years.

 August 4 – William II de Soules confesses to treason before the Scottish Parliament at a hearing at the "Black Parliament" session held at Scone.
 For the crime of conspiring against King Robert, Soules is sentenced to life imprisonment at Dumbarton Castle.

-September 5 – Delhi's Sultan Khusrau Khan, who betrayed and murdered Qutbuddin Shah in May to become ruler in India, is himself betrayed and murdered by his governor, Ghiyath al-Din Tughluq, who founds Delhi's Tughlaq dynasty.
+September 5 – Delhi's Sultan Khusrau Khan, who betrayed and murdered Qutbuddin Shah earlier in the year to become ruler in India, is himself betrayed and murdered by his governor, Ghiyath al-Din Tughluq, who founds Delhi's Tughlaq dynasty.
 Sultan Ghiyath appoints military governors in Punjab and Sindh province, who manage to halt Mongol incursions towards the sultanate.[9]

-October 27 – Magnus Birgersson, who had been the crown prince of Sweden until his father, King Birger was forced to flee, was beheaded by order of King Magnus Eriksson.
-Magnus Birgersson, who had defended the Stegeborg Castle in 1318 to allow his father to flee to safety, was convicted of having participated in the Nyköping Banquet betrayal of 1317.[12]
+October 27 – Magnus Birgersson, who had been the crown prince of Sweden until his father, King Birger was forced to flee, is beheaded by order of King Magnus Eriksson.
+Magnus had defended the Stegeborg Castle in 1318 to allow his father to flee to safety.
+When the castle surrendered, it was under the condition that Magnus would not be harmed.[12]

 Autumn – Byzantine forces under Andronikos Asen capture the Latin castles of Akova and Karytaina.
 They secure control over Arcadia and Cynuria in the Peloponnese.[13]